Merton Simpson: The Spiral Group

-Simpson was a member of the Spiral Group which was formed by fellow artists and colleagues Romare Bearden, Al Hollingsworth, and Hale Woodruff.
+Simpson was a member of the historic Spiral (arts alliance) which was formed by fellow artists and colleagues Romare Bearden, Charles Alston, Norman Lewis (artist), and Hale Woodruff on July 5, 1963.
 The purpose of Spiral was to gather African-American artists to discuss political and social issues, the Civil Rights Movement.
 The group was formed in part as a response to A. Philip Randolph's call for a "new visual order" that would be created in part by artists' contribution to the Black Freedom struggle.
-Members of the group worked together in obtaining buses to travel to the March on Washington in 1963.
-The focus of the group shifted from a more explicitly political trend to one that was more aesthetic and artistic.
+Members of the group worked together to obtain buses to travel to the March on Washington in 1963.
+The focus of the group shifted from a more explicit political trend to one that was more aesthetic and artistic.
 Bearden introduced Spiral members to collage work and the black and white artwork the group created reflected the political turmoil of the time.
+From July to October 2011, The Studio Museum in Harlem held an exhibition of selected works from the Spiral group members, including works by Mr. Simpson.